mahowak/LING104/README.md

 ### Learning outcomes:

 1) **You will be able to get data, analyze it in R, and say interesting things about it.** Knowing how to analyze data is a valuable skill.
-Imagine that someone runs up to you and says: "help, I need to know what is going on in this data."
-By the time you leave this course, you will know how to take that data, make some graphs of it, and draw somem statistical conclusions.
+Imagine that someone runs up to you and says: "Help, I need to know what is going on in this data."
+By the time you leave this course, you will know how to take that data, make some graphs of it, and draw some statistical conclusions.

 2) **You will learn how to come up with an experimental hypothesis and collect data to test that hypothesis.** To that end, in each class, we will spend time discussing and demonstrating methods.
 In the class projects, you will learn to design experiments and deploy these methods.